EmInReLab/bugsPHP/README.md

     * checkout: checks-out the source code
     * install: install the necessary packages
     * test: run all the test cases
-    * test-changed: run only updated test files ( or run only given test file)
+    * failing-test-only: run only failing test cases
 * -v: bug version
     * buggy: the original buggy code
     * fixed: bug fixed code with updated test cases
-    * bug_with_test: buggy code with updated test cases
 * -o: output path where the source code should be checkout
-* -f: test file path (not required)

 #### Example commands